Sexualised Behaviour Advanced Level Fostering

 Sexualised behaviour and experiences are part of the natural learning process of children and young people and express how people …

-- Personal Impact of working with sexual behaviours
+- To be aware of the personal impact of working with sexual behaviours

-- What are healthy and unhealthy sexual behaviours
+- To recognise healthy and unhealthy sexual behaviours

-- Working with young people with sexualised behaviour
+- To be able to work with young people with sexualised behaviour

 Should you wish to discuss your needs before making a booking, please call 0800 774 7874.